 - Leadership skills (supervisory, extracurricular leadership roles, and teamwork)

 Take advantage of internships and co-operative education – These programs can give them a sense of the real world of work.
 Internships can be paid or unpaid and can vary in length (many occur over the summer).
 Often these experiences serve as gateways to future jobs or setting up networking contacts.
-To learn more about co-op click here.
+Click here to learn more about co-op.

-Make the most of Career Services at Carleton University – As career educators on campus, Career Services has a team of professional career counsellors and support staff ready to assist, encourage, and counsel Carleton University students and alumni.
-Try to ensure that your son or daughter is familiar with the wide range of services available through Career Services at Carleton University which include:
+Make the most of Career Services at Carleton University – As career educators on campus, Career Services has a team of professional career support staff ready to assist, encourage, and counsel Carleton University students and alumni.
+Try to ensure that your student is familiar with the wide range of services available through Career Services at Carleton University which include:

 - Job postings